Ixcatl/fables_novasophonia/docs/glossary.rst

       | (shorthand: env.)
 Damage inflicted by the environment, nonmagical elements, status effects, or plain misadventure.
       | Bypasses Soak rolls, but not DR or Absorption unless specified.
    damage class: magical
-      | (shorthand: ast.)
+      | (shorthand: mag.)
 Damage caused through the weaving of astral energy, such as spells or other conjury.
       | Bypasses Soak rolls, but not DR or Absorption unless specified.

    damage type: acid